A personal loan is a great way to get extra cash when you’re in a pinch.

 1. Check Your Credit

 You can check your credit score and report for free on several websites.
-Credit Karma allows you to view your credit score, monitor your credit, and gives you to improving your credit score.
+Credit Karma allows you to view your credit score and monitor your credit.

 What’s Your Score?